TomerAberbach/jumbo-json/README.md

 so that limit doesn't apply.

-Below that threshold, `JSON.parse` is roughly 6–10× faster than jumbo-json because it runs native C++ code rather than a JS tokenizer.
-Use `JSON.parse` for anything that comfortably fits in memory.
+Below that threshold, `JSON.parse` is roughly 6–10× faster than jumbo-json because it runs native C++ code rather than a JS tokenizer. jumbo-json handles this automatically — when the input size is known and small enough, it falls back to `JSON.parse` for you.

 ## Usage